xiaobai1217/Awesome-Video-Datasets/README.md

 # Awesome-Video-Datasets

-* Contributions are most welcome, if you have any suggestions and improvements, please create an issue or raise a pull request.
+* Contributions are most welcome, if you have any suggestions or improvements, please create an issue or raise a pull request.
 * Our group website: [VIS Lab](https://ivi.fnwi.uva.nl/vislab/), University of Amsterdam.

 ## Contents